-The Foreign and Commonwealth Office (FCO) advise against all travel to:
+The Foreign, Commonwealth & Development Office (FCDO) advises against all travel to:

-- the Federally Administered Tribal Areas
+- the areas in Khyber-Pakhtunkhwa Province formerly known as the Federally Administered Tribal Areas

 - the districts of Charsadda, Kohat, Tank, Bannu, Lakki, Dera Ismail Khan, Swat, Buner and Lower Dir in Khyber-Pakhtunkhwa